-Community First Responders are local unpaid volunteers, trained and despatched by the Ambulance Service to attend 999 medical emergency calls where a life may be at risk, and provide basic life support care until the arrival of the ambulance service response.
+Community First Responders are local volunteers, trained and dispatched by the Ambulance Service to attend 999 medical emergency calls where a life may be at risk and provide basic life support care until the arrival of the Ambulance Service response.
 We ask our volunteers to make themselves available to be on call for a minimum of 20 hours per month, at times that suit you, and until the call comes you carry on with your daily routine.

 Skills